jezzsantos/saastack/CONTRIBUTING.md

 ## Developer Environment

-We recommend using JetBrains Rider to develop this codebase.
+* Windows or MacOS.
+* Jetbrains Rider or Visual Studio (There is most support for JetBrains dotUltimate)
+* Install the .NET7.0 SDK (specifically version 7.0.14).
+Available for [download here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
+*

 > Included in the codebase there are many formatting rules that need to be run before committing your code.
 These rules may not be supported by other developer tools.

 > It is possible to apply for a personal free license for Rider from Jetbrains, for OSS projects

+> We have ensured that you wont need any other infrastructure running on your local machine (i.e. SQLServer database), unless you want to run infrastructure specific integration tests.

 * Clone the repo locally
-* Ensure that you have `.NET6.0` installed on your system.
+* Ensure that you have `.NET7.0` (specifically version `7.0.14`) installed on your system.
 [Download](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 * Open the `src/SaaStack.sln` solution

 ## Building the code